 Supply Chain Human Rights

 Human rights are universal rights intrinsic to every human being.
-While individual states have a duty to protect human rights, we also recognize that businesses like McDonald’s, and our suppliers, have a responsibility to respect them within our sphere of influence.
+While individual states have a duty to protect human rights, we also believe that businesses like McDonald’s, and our suppliers, have a responsibility to respect them within our sphere of influence.
 We know we can be a force for good in communities and empower our suppliers to do the same, always considering the impact of our decisions so that we can stand by them with confidence.

 At McDonald’s, we conduct our activities in a manner that respects human rights as set out in the Universal Declaration of Human Rights.
 Our commitment to respect human rights is defined in our Human Rights Policy (PDF – 91 KB), which applies to McDonald’s Corporation and our wholly owned subsidiaries worldwide.
 Our expectations of our suppliers around the world are outlined in our Supplier Code of Conduct (PDF – 1.4 KB) ("Code").